Erdogan says Turkey may extend Afrin campaign along whole Syrian border

 Turkish authorities have described the stretch of northern Syria under Kurdish control as a “terror corridor” on the long southern border.
 YPG officials have said their focus is on guaranteeing legal and constitutional rights for Syrian Kurds.

+A political affiliate of U.S.-backed, Kurdish-spearheaded militias accused Erdogan seeking to attack “under false pretences” swathes of northern Syria.

+The United States called for those in the area to remain focused on defeating Islamic State, de-escalating conflict and protecting civilian lives.
+The U.S. State Department also called for international aid organizations to be given access to deliver humanitarian assistance in the area.

-Turkey is also concerned about the presence in northern Iraq of militants of the Kurdistan Workers’ Party (PKK) which has waged the insurgency in Turkey since the 1980s.
+Turkey is concerned about the presence in northern Iraq of militants of the Kurdistan Workers’ Party (PKK) which has waged the insurgency in Turkey since the 1980s.

 The PKK has been based in Qandil mountain region near Iraq’s border with Iran, but Erdogan said a “second Qandil” was being established in Sinjar, further west.

 He said Turkey had told the Iraqi government to deal with the threat.
-“If you are unable to handle it, we can suddenly come into Sinjar one night and clean the PKK from there.
-If we are friends, if we are brothers, then you will provide us with the necessary facilitations.”

-Turkey’s prime minister Binali Yildirim was holding talks with the Iraqi government, Erdogan added.
+Turkish Prime Minister Binali Yildirim was holding talks with the Iraqi government, Erdogan added.
 “However, if this issue is prolonged much longer there will be an Olive Branch there too.”

 Earlier on Monday government spokesman Bekir Bozdag said Turkish forces would return Afrin to its “real owners” after driving the YPG out.